Learning minimal representations of stochastic processes with variational autoencoders

 As expressed in \cref{eq:cond_prob}, the decoder predicts the probability of each displacement $\Delta x_t$ by means of a conditional probability related to previous displacements and, most importantly, the latent vector $\mathbf{z}$.
 In practice, by means of the reparameterization trick~\cite{kingma2013auto}, the decoder outputs the mean $\mu_t$ and variance $\sigma_t^2$ of a normal distribution $\mathcal{N}(\mu_t, \sigma_t^2)$, and we then use the latter to sample each displacement $\Delta x_t$.
 In the case of BM trajectories, the autoencoder correctly learns to set $\mu_t = 0$ and $\sigma_t^2 = 2D \ \forall \ t$, as the displacements of such trajectories are independent and stationary.
 Hence, the decoder only needs to properly learn the exact transformation from $z_1$ in \cref{fig:latent}(a) to $\sigma_t^2$.

-To further understand the power of the method, we analyze the more complex cases of FBM and SBM.
+Next, we analyze the more complex cases of FBM and SBM.
 In this sense, a fundamental feature of FBM trajectories is the correlation of displacements, which has a characteristic power-law behavior directly connected to \cref{eq:fbm}.
 As commented, the architecture includes an autoregressive decoder to preserve this feature in generated trajectories.
 In fact, in \cref{fig:generation}(a), we show that when generating trajectories for a given $\alpha$, the power-law correlation is preserved in a range defined by the architecture's receptive field (RF) and then lost, as expected from \cref{eq:cond_prob}.
-Since power-law correlations produce anomalous diffusion in FBM, their loss affects the anomalous diffusion exponent of the generated trajectories, as shown in \cref{fig:generation}(b) (see Appendix for details).
+Since power-law correlations produce anomalous diffusion in FBM, their loss affects the anomalous diffusion exponent of the generated trajectories, as shown in \cref{fig:generation}(b) (see \cref{sec:loss} for details).
 While the exponent is correct for $\Delta t < RF$, it rapidly converges to one at longer times.
 In our experiments, increasing the RF hindered training substantially.
 A possible solution is to consider a transformer-based decoder~\cite{vaswani2017attention}, where extensive efforts to enlarge context length are currently being pursued~\cite{bulatov2022recurrent}.